typestack/routing-controllers/README.md

 1. Install module:

-   `npm install routing-controllers`
+   `npm install routing-controllers-extended`

 2. `reflect-metadata` shim is required:

    `npm install reflect-metadata`

-   and make sure to import it before you use routing-controllers:
+   and make sure to import it before you use routing-controllers-extended:

 ```typescript
 import 'reflect-metadata';